motibytes/motibytes.github.io/_posts/2019-08-24-law-of-videogaming-life.md

 > Inner peace, acceptance, love - and in some cases, God - are often acquired in this quest, as such it is recommended to seek it early on.

 > Observancy is key.
 Look outward, look inward.
-Observe thoughts, feelings,  patterns and actions.
+Observe thoughts, feelings, patterns, and actions.
 Observe what remains after all else is gone.

 ### 18. You are the Player